 Dallas Cowboys quarterback Tony Romo is seldom far from controversy, particularly when the Cowboys begin to stutter.
 Tonight the 7-5 Cowboys are playing a Monday Night Football game in December, a month often seen as Dallas’ biggest month for collapsing.
 Against the 6-6 Chicago Bears, a team fighting alongside the Cowboys for an NFC East playoff spot.
 Couple those factors with tonight’s MNF game being played in Soldier Field, and it sounds like Romo and Co. should be preparing excuses for the post-game show.
 Yet Chicago isn’t the team many predicted them to be earlier this season, particularly on defense, and Dallas has the NFC East title in its sights.
 In short, ESPN’s got a live one on its hands tonight.
-If you’re not near a TV to catch the broadcast, you can watch Monday Night Football online free using the links below.
+If you’re not near a TV to catch the broadcast, you can watch Monday Night Football online free using one of several different tools.

 Chicago has delivered on offense this season, even as backup quarterback Josh McCown has had to fill-in for injured QB Jay Cutler.
 If you’re in Cutler’s camp and coming up on contract extension discussions, that’s both good and bad.
 Still, the Bears have pulled-off the NFL’s eighth-ranked total offense, anchored not by the running game (21st) but by a fifth-ranked passing attack.
 Interestingly, while McCown has been productive as Chicago’s starting QB, virtually willing the Bears to average more yards per game with him at the helm, the Bears are also averaging fewer points without Cutler at quarterback.
 With the Cowboys secondary allowing 240 yards per game passing, McCown may be able to pad those yardage stats further.
 But it may not matter if Dallas succeeds where it should.